soniawmeyer/soniameyer-beihang-students-website/index.md

 A few announcements:

-		!!!Attention Monday students: I made a mistake, your finals start next week.
-Make sure you take a look at your timeslot and the instructions.
+		!!!Wednesday Students: I'm going to wait until I return to America to get my surgery, so we will have class this week.

 		All students: You do not need to email me asking for excused absences.

 		All students: For the semester project, you need to take a picture of yourself at the lecture.
-You can email this essay and picture(s) to me.
+You can email the essay and picture(s) to me.